achtnullzwei/Doorman/docs/de/reference/entities-tc-bus.md

 Controls the Status LED for the [Ring To Open](../guide/features/ring-to-open) automation.

 ### Ringtone: Mute <Badge type="tip" text="indoor_station_ringtone_mute" />
-Sets the intercom phone ringtone mute.
+Mutes the indoor station ringtone.

 ### Use 32-Bit Door Protocol <Badge type="tip" text="use_32_open_door_protocol" /> <Badge type="info" text="Disabled by default" />
 This guarantees the long door opener telegram is used and adds a serial number to the short door opener telegram.